top of page

 • YouTube

 Meet the individuals who make the Mil-Tree Project happen!
-We are grateful for thier service to this organization and their contributions to changing lives.
+We are grateful for their service to this organization and their contributions to changing lives.

 Cheryl Montelle